efazel/python_checkpoints/README.md

 Each notebook deals with a concept in programming in general and Python in particular.

 - In *class_instance*, different sets of commodities are defined in multiple classes.
-- In *namedtuple*, the distinction between namedtuples and dictionaries is discussed.
+- In *namedtuple*, the difference between namedtuples and dictionaries is discussed.

 The examples are based on the following table:
 | Commodity | Category | Exchange | Ticker | Delivery Months | Unit |